Sylvexia/personal_research/10-29 Personal Research.md

 		- `%arg7 = %12` at the end of the loop
 		- After `30` iteration, return the `%12` result.
 - Main takeaway:
-	- For the affine operator,
+	- For the affine operator, the memory access is all by index, which is independent on the data type.
+	- This means for functionality, it probably work when just modify the type.
+	- We should take a moment to find where does the affine mapping came from, personally I think modifying the datatype length should be having the effect on it.
 # How to quantize?
 - For quantize abstraction, normally framework implement themselves
 	- 1 month ago, LLVM pull request has **quant lowering** support of converting to equivalent ops.